scality/backbeat/docs/healthcheck.md

 Basic healthchecks return details on the health of Kafka and its topics.

-If no HTTP response error, the structure of the response is an object with two main keys: topics and internalConnections.
+A successful response is structured as an object with two main keys: topics and internalConnections.

-The `topics` key returns details on the Kafka CRR topic only.
-The `name` field returns the Kafka topic name, and the `partitions` field returns details of each partition for the CRR topic.
-The `id` is the partition id, the `leader` is the current node responsible for all reads and writes for the given partition, the `replicas` array is the list of nodes that replicate the log for the given partition, and the `isrs` array is the list of in-sync replicas.
+* The `topics` key returns details on the Kafka CRR topic only.
+  * The `name` field returns the Kafka topic name, and
+  * The `partitions` field returns details of each partition for the CRR topic,
+    where:
+    * `id` is the partition id.
+    * `leader` is the current node responsible for all reads and writes for the given partition.
+    * `replicas` is an array containing a list of nodes that replicates the log for the given partition.
+    * `isrs` is an array listing in-sync replicas.

 ```
 topics: {